MODEL TIPS AND PROCEDURES

 - Vocabulary of the business (glossary)

-Never forget that we signed you with BOOK MGMT because we believe in YOU!
-We are putting our collective energy into your success, We are here to help you in any way reasonably and ethically possible to see you succeed!!
+Never forget that we signed you with Book Management because we believe in YOU!
+We are putting our collective energy into your success; we are here to help you in any way reasonably and ethically possible to see you succeed!!

 Your success is our success. :)